19 JavaScript Alternatives That are Taking Over the Dev Scene

 • Source maps for debugging

-What we like about it: Ruby enthusiasts find solace in Opal’s unique ability to bring Ruby’s expressive elegance to the realm of client-side scripting.
+What we like about it: Ruby enthusiasts find solace in Opal’s unique ability to bring Ruby’s expressive elegance to the realm of client-side scripting, making it one of the delightful alternatives to JavaScript.

 Emscripten